tangrams/tangram-docs/pages/Javascript-API.md

 <- Scene {initialized: true, ...}
 ```

-Many of the scene's properties may be accessed and changed on the fly with methods on this object.
+The methods and properties below are accessed through this `scene` object.

 #### `config`
 This contains a deserialized, run-time JavaScript object version of the [scene file](Scene-file.md).
 This is essentially the same as the scene file, but can be modified on the fly: